It's time to reconsider going on-prem

 However, the “service” part of SaaS does offer a lot of value, regardless.
 Keeping software up, secure and healthy is difficult (and with the ever increasing complexity of software stacks, it continues to get harder).
 With SaaS, the IT department no longer has to do all that work.
 That burden has shifted to folks that now call themselves “Devops”.
 It is pretty clear there is demand for this arrangement to continue but it would be great if that level of service could also be delivered on the customer’s infrastructure when the situations listed above apply.

 There is no denying the mass adoption of “the cloud” and that the traditional role of the corporate datacenter is diminishing.
-However, in that transition the lines between “the cloud” and “on-premise” are getting blurred with private cloud deployments and hybrid cloud infrastructure.
+However, in that transition the lines between “the cloud” and “on-premises” are getting blurred with private cloud deployments and hybrid cloud infrastructure.

 There’s a lot of jargon that gets thrown around so let’s try to define some of the terminology.
-In the SaaS context, “on-premise” historically meant deploying a separate instance of your SaaS application to your customer’s server room or data center, behind their firewall.
+In the SaaS context, “on-premises” historically meant deploying a separate instance of your SaaS application to your customer’s server room or data center, behind their firewall.
 More recently, this term may also include deploying to the customer’s private cloud at a cloud provider like Amazon Web Services or Azure.
 It may even include a separate, single tenant version of the application that is still hosted and managed by the SaaS provider.
 So for the purpose of this post let’s give these offerings their own names:

-- On-premise: Customer’s servers, behind Firewall
+- On-premises: Customer’s servers, behind Firewall

 - Private cloud: Customer’s private cloud environment on a cloud provider